Secularists on Islam- Hamid Dalwai (1932-1977)

 Another significant fact of Islamic society has been brought out by Mr. Dalwai.
 He says that although the Muslim community has sometimes been enslaved by aggressors, its religion has never been threatened.
 The western conquerors of Mecca and Madina did not inflict any changes like the Turks tearing down the church in Constantinopole and building a mosque.
 In India, Shivaji “pushed back aggressors, and yet he made grants for the preservation of Pirs and Dargahs…… Muslims have been destroyed and Muslims have been ruled by others, but Muslim society has not been destroyed.
 When a society survives, it can free itself from the shackles of alien domination.
 It can reestablish a state of its own.”
 (P. 75)

 It will be interesting to note Mr. Dalwai’s analysis of the Hindu mind.
 “The Hindu wears many masks.
 In a sense, Hindu society is a multi-headed organism.
 Sometimes this creates great complications.
 It also explains the indecision and ambivalence of the Hindu mind.
 It postpones decisions and avoids frankness.
-At the same time, it tries to obtain full credit for its independence of mind…… I must observe that the Hindu society lacks the dynamism without which no national challenge can be faced. for centuries it has been in the doldrums.
+At the same time, it tries to obtain full credit for its independence of mind…… I must observe that the Hindu society lacks the dynamism without which no national challenge can be faced.
+For centuries it has been in the doldrums.
 It is yet to find a direction [emphasis ours]………..
 Today, India is a shrinking nation in this sense and this points to the lack of dynamism in a majority of Indians.
 It is not leadership alone which is responsible for this waning of influence……. even in periods of difficulty we have been unable to overthrow our weak leadership.
 Our leadership is merely a symbol of the weakness of Indian society as a whole…… The Hindu is conservative.
 He would not transcend self-imposed limitations.
 This habit of the Hindu is sometimes expressed in an absurd form.
-He decides not to enter Kashmir which is a part of his own nation.
+He decides not to enter Kashmir which is a part of his own nation [Dalwai is talking of Article 370 of India’s Constitution, which was abrogated in August 2019, under which no Indian could buy property in Jammu and Kashmir].
 He refuses to allow everyone, including himself, to enter Naga territory [Indian state of Nagaland].
 These are symptoms of decadence…….
 I believe that if the Hindus were sufficiently dynamic, the Hindu-Muslim problem would be solved.
 For if the Hindus were dynamic, they would subject the Indian Muslims to several shocks which history has spared them.
 Muslims would be left with one stark alternative to perish if they would not wish to change.
 And any society prefers change to extinction………..
 Unfortunately, the Hindu mind lacks balance.
 Even those Hindus who have accepted modernity, justice and brotherhood as their guiding principles sometimes support Muslim communalism.
 Some avoid speaking against it and some even indirectly encourage it…… The secularism of such Hindus encourages the anti-secularism of the Muslims.”
 (P. 92-94)

 Mr. Dalwai in the end outlines several steps for national rejuvenation which may have salutary lessons for all of us.